sunomura/commercialization-public/design/minimum/minimum-hardware-requirements-overview.md

 -   It must ship with SHA-256 PCR banks and implement PCRs 0 through 23 for SHA-256.
 Note that it is acceptable to ship TPMs with a single switchable PCR bank that can be utilized for SHA-256 measurements.
 -   It must support TPM2\_HMAC command.

-A UEFI firmware option to turn off the TPM is not required.
-OEM systems for special purpose commercial systems, custom order, and customer systems with a custom image are not required to ship with a TPM support enabled.

 For detailed TPM information, see [Trusted Platform Module Technology Overview](http://go.microsoft.com/fwlink/?LinkId=624832) on TechNet, and for TPM 1.2 and 2.0 version comparisons, see [TPM recommendations](https://technet.microsoft.com/library/mt604232.aspx), also on TechNet.